 The current members of the Disclosure Committee are the CEO, Company Secretary and CFO.
+Additional employees may be invited to attend meetings depending on the nature of the disclosure to be considered.
 The Disclosure Committee uses the external auditor and legal counsel in an advisory capacity where appropriate.
 The Company Secretary is the convenor of the Committee and is responsible for the administration of the Continuous Disclosure Policy.

-10.3 Role of the External Auditor
+10.3 External Auditor Appointment and Rotation of Auditor

 Paladin's Audit & Risk Committee oversees the engagement of the external auditor.
 The effectiveness, performance and independence of the external auditor is reviewed annually by the Audit & Risk Committee.
 The Audit & Risk Committee formalises a procedure and policy for the selection and appointment of a new auditor.
 The external auditors can meet with the Audit & Risk Committee without management present at any Audit & Risk Committee meeting.
+PricewaterhouseCoopers (PwC) is the current external auditor.
+PwC were retained as the provider of statutory audit services for the Group for two years (FY2021 and FY2022 audits) following a review of audit services and a tender process at the end of FY2020.
+In May 2023 the Board approved the ongoing appointment of PwC.
+PwC rotates audit engagement partners every 5 years in accordance with the Corporations Act.
+Mr J Carroll was the lead audit Partner for 5 years and stepped down as lead partner following the completion of the audit of the full year financial statements at 30 June 2024.